geopm/geopm/integration/apps/hpl_mkl/README.md

 IMPI is required for the best performance.

 The application is configured to solve a double-precision FP matrix in this infrastructure.
-Matrix size can be controlled via the --perc-dram option, which can be passed to the run scripts that call this benchmark.
-The double-precision FP matrix will be sized such that it fits in the given ratio of the total DRAM of the nodes (value between 0 and 1).
+Matrix size can be controlled via the --frac-dram option, which can be passed to the run scripts that call this benchmark.
+The double-precision FP matrix will be sized such that it fits in the given fraction of the total DRAM of the nodes (value between 0 and 1).
 Values above 0.75 are recommended for best performance.
 Lower values will not have the best best ALU utilization.
 Higher percentages may compete with OS resources or in extreme cases (typically >0.9) may cause the application to quit with a "not enough memory" error.